RITlug/runbook/docs/infrastructure/hosted-server.rst

 It is currently owned and maintained by `Solomon Rubin`_ (Serubin).
 It is permanently on lend to RITlug.
 He remains the primary contact for any major issues.
-RITlug-related use  is maintained by designated club Server Admins.
+RITlug-related use is maintained by the RITlug President, Vice President, and Project Coordinator.

 **************